 GLP-1 exerts many biological effects.
 GLP-1 is responsible for a significant part of the insulin response to oral glucose, and both animal and human studies with GLP-1 receptor antagonists suggest that GLP-1 may be essential for normal glucose tolerance.
 GLP-1 not only enhances insulin secretion but also suppresses the secretion of glucagon in a glucose-dependent fashion.
 In other words, the suppression of glucagon by GLP-1 does not occur at hypoglycemic plasma glucose concentrations but requires the presence of euglycemia or hyperglycemia.

 Glucagon has a major role in maintaining normal concentrations of glucose in blood, and is often described as having the opposite effect of insulin.
 GLP-1 has been shown to inhibit glucagon secretion in vivo and in vitro.
 In patients with T2DM, GLP-1 has been proven to reduce glucagon secretion at hyperglycemic condition.
-Similar to the GLP-1 effects on insulin secretion, GLP-1 has also been shown to affect glucagon secretion only In the presence of high glucose concentration.
+Similar to the GLP-1 effects on insulin secretion, GLP-1 has also been shown to affect glucagon secretion only in the presence of high glucose concentration.
 The exact mechanism of glucagon inhibition is not yet clear.
 However, it is hypothesized that inhibition of glucagon secretion can be due to direct effect of GLP-1 receptors on islet a-cells or indirect via stimulation of insulin and somatostatin secretion.

 GLP-1 is a product of the proglucagon gene.
 In the human genome, the proglucagon gene is located on chromosome 17 and spans approximately 10kb.
 GLP-1, 30 amino acids endogenous proglucagon derived peptide hormone discovered in 1984, is secreted from the intestinal L cells in response to the nutrient ingestion.
 It has been shown that the posttranslational processing of proglucagon differs in a tissue specific manner.
 Proprotein convertases (PCs), which are Ca2+ dependent serine proteases, have been shown to cleave proprotein and propeptide to generate biologically active peptides in a tissue specific manner.
 Seven members of the PC family have been identified which includes furin, PC1/3, PC2, PC4, PACE4, PC5/6 and PC7.
 PC1/3 in the L-cells of gastrointestinal tract has been shown to be responsible for the production of GLP-1 in the intestine.
 In the alpha cells the proglucagon is processed by PC2 and releases glicentin related polypeptide, glucagon, and some minor and major proglucagon fragment.